-• Embedded User Authentication (EUA) must be enabled to grant specified users decrypt privileges to access data in encrypted columns.
+- Embedded User Authentication (EUA) must be enabled to grant specified users decrypt privileges to access data in encrypted columns.
 For instructions on how to enable EUA using isql, see the InterBase Operations Guide.
-For instructions on how to enable EUA using IBConsole, see "Using IBConsole to set up and perform encryption" on page 13-13 of this chapter.

-- Due to government regulation of strong encryption, you must obtain a license from InterBase to use AES with InterBase.
+For instructions on how to enable EUA using IBConsole, see "Using IBConsole to Set Up and Perform Encryption" on page 13-14 of this chapter. - Due to government regulation of strong encryption, you must obtain a license from InterBase to use AES with InterBase.
 You do not need a special license to use DES with InterBase. - This feature requires ODS 13 and is not available on older ODS databases.
 Therefore, a backup and restore to ODS 13 is required for pre-existing databases to use InterBase encryption.
-For information about performing backups and restores, see the InterBase Operations Guide. - Note InterBase uses OpenSSL 0.9.8g or a derivation of that version to support InterBase encryption.
-InterBase installs OpenSSL 0.9.8g with the InterBase server.
-OpenSSL 0.9.8g contains libraries for the most widely known encryption and message digest algorithms in use today.
+For information about performing backups and restores, see the InterBase Operations Guide. - Note InterBase uses OpenSSL or a derivation of that version to support InterBase encryption.
+InterBase embeds OpenSSL libraries in InterBase server/client to help implement encryption-related features.
+OpenSSL contains libraries for the most widely known encryption and message digest algorithms in use today.
 InterBase uses these libraries as the basis for supporting database and column-level encryption functionality.

-Using isql to enable and implement encryption
+Using isql to Enable and Implement Encryption

 This section explains how to enable and implement encryption using isql.
-For instructions on to use IBConsole to perform the same encryption tasks, see "Using IBConsole to set up and perform encryption" on page 13-13.
+For instructions on to use IBConsole to perform the same encryption tasks, see "Using IBConsole to Set Up and Perform Encryption" on page 13-14.